Differentially Private Graph Learning via Sensitivity-Bounded Personalized PageRank: Experiments

 \subsection{Node Classification via Private Embeddings}

 Last, we examine the performance of our joint DP embedding algorithm.
 We follow the procedure of~\cite{perozzi2014deepwalk,grover2016node2vec} and evaluate our embeddings on a node classification task in real-world graphs.
 We report the results in Figure~\ref{fig:embeddings}.
-Here, Joint DP and DP represents our respective implementations of InstantEmbedding; DP Baseline + InstantEmbedding represents the obvious baseline of computing Baseline DP PPR followed by the hashing procedure; Non-DP InstantEmbedding is the original non-DP embedding and Random represents a uniform random embedding.
+Here, Joint DP represents our DP InstantEmbedding algorithm; DP Baseline + InstantEmbedding represents the obvious baseline of computing Baseline DP PPR followed by the hashing procedure; Non-DP InstantEmbedding is the original non-DP embedding and Random represents a uniform random embedding.
 Our joint DP algorithm has significantly better performance than the baseline and has non-trivial Micro-F1 even for small $\varepsilon$.
-In contrast, the baseline does not extract any useful information from the graph in this range for $\varepsilon$ .
+In contrast, the baseline does not extract any useful information from the graph in this range of $\varepsilon$.